numba/numba/docs/source/reference/envvars.rst

    for each compiled function.
    Default value equals to the value of `NUMBA_ENABLE_PROFILING`.

+.. envvar:: NUMBA_EXTEND_VARIABLE_LIFETIMES

+    If set to non-zero, extend the lifetime of variables to the end of the block in which their lifetime ends.
+This is particularly useful in conjunction with `NUMBA_DEBUGINFO` as it helps with introspection of values.
+Default is zero.

 .. envvar:: NUMBA_GDB_BINARY

    Set the ``gdb`` binary for use in Numba's ``gdb`` support, this takes the